 Key Stage 4 History

-History is a popular subject at Yewlands with many students achieving impressive results.
-It is highly respected as a subject which demonstrates an ability to analyse complex topics and write high quality pieces of structured writing.
+History is a very popular option choice at Yewlands.
+It is highly respected by employers, as it is a subject which demonstrates an ability to analyse complex topics and write high quality pieces of structured writing.

-The department follows the AQA History B Modern World course.
+The department follows the AQA GCSE History course.
 The course units are:

 2B Britain: Power and the people: c1170 to the present day